lorainelab/bioviz/README.md

 ### About ###

-BioViz.org sites:

-* Distribute Integrated Genome Browser installers (free download, see igb/releases),
-* Link to IGB documentation, and
+BioViz.org is the chief distribution site for Integrated Genome Browser.

-* Implement a javascript bridge that channels data from external sites into IGB.
+This repository contains Web content for BioViz.org, along with javascript bridge code that lets users flow data from sites like Galaxy into IGB.

-**Note**: The javascript bridge functionality is the trickiest to test because you'll need to test against live copies or mockups of the external sites.

-To understand bridge code, look at:

-* galaxy.html - bridge page for flowing data from [Galaxy](http://usegalaxy.org) into IGB
-* js/galaxy.js - Galaxy bridge code
-* bar.html - bridge page for flowing data from [BioAnalytic Resource](http://bar.utoronto.ca) RNA-Seq browser into IGB
-* js/bar.js - BAR bridge code
+For IGB source code, see [https://bitbucket.org/lorainelab/integrated-genome-browser](https://bitbucket.org/lorainelab/integrated-genome-browser)

 ### Developing this site ###